feomike/oa_post/README.md

 Issues
 ------
 * the code is single threaded and quite slow, given that it touches every row in large-ish tables several inddependent times
+* the data is no longer ***pure*** in the sense that rows have been updated with external sources.
+ZCTAs are not exact, but they are an excellent open data surrograte.
+* no row level metada for postprocess happens yet, but it could easily be enhanced that way

 Future Enhancements